Alfresco/docs-alfresco/transform-service/latest/install/index.md

 #### Install ImageMagick {#install-imagemagick}

-To enable image manipulation in Transform Services, you must install and configure ImageMagick.
-Transform Services uses ImageMagick to manipulate images for previewing.
+To enable image manipulation in Transform Service, you must install and configure ImageMagick.
+Transform Service uses ImageMagick to manipulate images for previewing.

 1. Check if ImageMagick is already installed on your system.
    Use the ImageMagick convert command to check that you have the right software installed on your machine.
 This command is usually located in `/usr/bin`: `install Image`.